machakann/vim-multiselect/README.md

 ```

 ### Broadcasting textobjects
 Another way is to use a series of wrapped textobjects, **broadcasting textobjects**.
-These textobjects works just as an original textobjects only except in linewise-visual mode.
+This textobject works just as the original textobject does, except in only linewise-visual mode.
 In line-wise visual mode, it tries to use the original textobject for each lines of selection at the cursor column.
 If it is succeeded, the region will be multiselected. `:help multiselect-broadcasting-textobject`

 ```vim
 xmap iw <Plug>(multiselect-iw)